 4. Smartlook

-Smartlook is a mobile debugging tool that provides you with mobile application analytics information that helps you to track & understand your customer behavior and generates crash reports, funnels, and heatmaps.
+Smartlook is a mobile debug app that provides you with android application analytics information that helps you to track & understand your customer behavior and generates crash reports, funnels, and heatmaps.
 Smartlook has different modes of capturing the screen when customers are using your application.

 You can switch between native apps mode, game recording mode, or wireframe mode, based on user behavior or the issues that you want to look at and analyze.
-Smartlook tracks all the user actions and allows you to filter these events to find the exact information you need.
+Smartlook is a debug app for android tracks all the user actions and allows you to filter these events to find the exact information you need.

-Is Smartlook one of the ubiquitous Android debugging tools in the market?
+Is Smartlook a good debugging app for android in the market?
 Yes, it is, and here’s how.

-Debugging mobile games and apps is a hassle, but Smartlook helps users navigate this process with sheer ease.
+Debugging android apps and games is a hassle, but Smartlook helps users navigate this process with sheer ease.
 It does so with the help of session recordings to provide users with an in-depth demonstration of what went down.
 Moreover, it also comes with a lightweight SDK, easy integration with Android platforms, and SOC/GDPR/CCPA compliance.
-Hence, Smartlook is one of the emerging mobile application analytics tools in the market.
+Hence, Smartlook is one of the emerging debug app for android application analytics tools in the market.

 Pricing: